ueberbit/PONIpar/README.md

 * international: converts every input charset to UTF-8 and thus provides you with UTF-8 strings only

 ## Current Status
 PONIpar is currently under development.
 It can _not_ parse anything yet.
 Stream opening works.
-Next thing will be adding the expat callbacks.
+The expat callbacks are there.
+Next thing is to understand and parse ONIX and create high-level objects from it.